-That’s why, across the country, Graduation Alliance facilitates Adult High School Diploma programs aimed at working-age individuals who haven’t given up on the dream of a diploma.
+That’s why, across the country, Graduation Alliance partners with state agencies to facilitate Adult High School Workforce Diploma programs aimed at working-age individuals who haven’t given up on the dream of a diploma.

 These online initiatives pick up where K-12 funding drops off — typically after the ages of 21 or 22 — ensuring that those who weren’t able to graduate in the traditional way can still earn the most essential credential for participation in the modern economy, with:

 - Fully accredited online curriculum

 - Direct connections to employers for job placement opportunities

 Graduation Alliance’s Adult High School Workforce Diploma program is giving thousands of people across the nation renewed hope for a better future, with graduates moving on to earn jobs that pay a living wage in fast-growing fields.

 “I always wanted to set an example for my kids.”